National Academy of Medical Sciences: Governance

 The Academy is governed by a council that is made up of 22 Indian medical professionals who are selected from the community.
 It is headed by a President and Vice President, and a Treasurer assists them in financial matters.
 Mukund S. Joshi is the incumbent president and Sanjay Wadhwa and Manorama Berry serves as the vice president and treasurer, respectively.
 The council members include many notable medical personalities such as P. K. Dave, Saroj Chooramani Gopal and Mohan Kameswaran, among others.

 Activities

 One of the principal activities of NAMS is promoting medical education through continuing medical education (CME) programmes for the junior scientists and medical professionals.
 The Academy provides opportunities, on a regular basis, for the aspirants to undergo training at various centres of excellence.
 It conducts symposia and workshops on various medical topics where medical professionals and researchers are exposed to modern medical methodologies and practices and encourages them to join the stream as members of the Academy.
 On successful performance at the entry examination conducted by the National Board of Examinations, the examinees are awarded the Diplomate of National Board title (formerly MNAMS).
-Besides the academic promotion activities, the Academy recognizes excellence through Fellowships and Awards; the fellowship further categorized into Honorary Fellows and elected Fellows.
-Honorary Fellowship is awarded to eminent personalities while elected fellowship is limited to medical professionals.
-An annual conference is conducted by the Academy, NAMSCON, which is a major event in the Indian medical calendar.
 Further, it acts as an advisory body to the Government of India in matters related to National Health Policy and Planning.